ua-snap/cmip6-utils/transfers/README.md

 It is designed to be run from an Atlas compute node.

 1. follow steps 1-4 in the Globus CLI section below to set up your environment for using the CLI.
-2. Run the `get_daily_filenames_llnl.py` to create the `llnl_esgf_day_filenames.csv` table, which contains lists of the available filenames for all desired daily data, which is hard-coded in the python file.
+2. Use the `esgf_holdings.py` to create tables detailing availability on a particular ESGF node, which contains lists of the available filenames for all desired daily data, which is hard-coded in the python file.
 This may not need to be run as this file will likely be committed to version control.

 ## Globus CLI